JonathanLorand/AgoraGarden/Textkonzept - Jonathan Lorand -  MTR Dec 2020.md

 My text will be a two-layered hypertext.

-By 'hypertext', I mean that the text will be divided into modular pieces (I'll call them chapters) which need not be read in a fixed linear order.
+By 'hypertext', I mean that the text will be divided into modular pieces (let's call them chapters) which need not be read in a fixed linear order.
 Furthermore, each of the chapters will contain hyperlinks (analogous to the ones we know from the internet) to other chapters.

 By 'two-layered', I mean that each chapter will have two types of text: besides the fuller 'body' of text of the chapter, there will also be a short 'header' text written in a compact manner which aims to summarize the essence of that chapter.
 In this manner, a reader who wishes to capture the gist of the full text in a short amount of time may read only the header texts of all the chapters.
-This idea is inspired by the structure of [Ref: literary machines] and [Ref: timeless way of building].
+This idea is inspired by the structure of [Ref: 1.] and [Ref: 2.].

 ### Medium